Ecuador – the mysteries of the Amazon and the Galapagos

 Next, we’ll explore the Sumak Warmi Kuna Project, which works to ensure that tourism development positively impacts the lives of women in indigenous communities in the region.
 During our visit, we’ll participate in two enriching workshops:

-- SUMAK MUYU Workshop: Led by Marisol Muenala, one of five mothers involved in the project, this workshop will teach us the art of crafting beautiful tagua necklaces.
+• SUMAK MUYU Workshop: Led by Marisol Muenala, one of five mothers involved in the project, this workshop will teach us the art of crafting beautiful tagua necklaces.
 We’ll learn about the intricate process behind these unique jewelry pieces, which hold significant cultural value for the community.

-- ALLÍ MAKI Workshop: This workshop introduces us to the traditional art of manual embroidery.
+• ALLÍ MAKI Workshop: This workshop introduces us to the traditional art of manual embroidery.
 The women use regional and traditional motifs to create a variety of items and clothing, offering a fascinating look into the textile traditions of the area.

 Accommodation: Palmeras Inn

 After the tour, we’ll return to our hotel to relax and prepare for a fun and engaging interactive cooking class.
-We will learn to prepare traditional Ecuadorian dishes with the guidance of a talented chef, who will share their expertise and passion for Ecuadorian cuisine.
+We’ll learn to prepare traditional Ecuadorian dishes with the guidance of a talented chef, who will share their expertise and passion for Ecuadorian cuisine.
 Once the class is over, we’ll enjoy the delicious dishes we’ve made together during a delightful dinner.

 Accommodation: Casa Ilayaku